mohanrajhp/eventloop/index.md

 With a reduced time complexity, min-heap and max-heap are efficient in processing data sets.
 Each with its own use case and implementation.

-In this article we have covered, the min-heap, the max-heap, why we need heaps, and applications of heaps.
+In this article, we have covered, the min-heap, the max-heap, why we need heaps, and applications of heaps.

-You can find the code from  this [Github repository](https://github.com/mwangiKibui/understanding-min-heap-vs-max-heap).

 Happy coding!!